azmainm/standup-tickets-sp/functions/README.md

 2. **Meeting Discovery**: Extracts organizer info from Teams URL and finds the meeting
 3. **Transcript Fetching**: Gets the latest transcript in VTT format
 4. **Format Conversion**: Converts VTT to structured JSON
-5. **AI Processing**: Sends transcript to OpenAI GPT-4o-mini to extract tasks
+5. **AI Processing**: Sends transcript to OpenAI GPT-4o-mini to extract tasks with enhanced prompting for:
-6. **Task Categorization**: AI categorizes tasks as "Coding" or "Non-Coding" by participant
+   - Time estimates and actual time spent
+   - Task status updates (To-do, In-progress, Completed)
+   - Task type identification (NEW TASK, EXISTING TASK UPDATE, STATUS CHANGE)
+6. **Task Matching**: Compares extracted tasks with existing database tasks
+   - Retrieves all active tasks (To-do/In-progress) from database
+   - Uses similarity matching to identify task updates vs new tasks
+   - Determines which tasks to create vs update
+7. **Task Updates**: Updates existing tasks in database with new information
+   - Adds progress updates and new information to task descriptions
+   - Updates status changes (started, completed, etc.)
+   - Updates time tracking (estimated time, time spent)
-7. **Transcript Storage**: Stores raw transcript data in MongoDB collection 'transcripts'
+8. **Transcript Storage**: Stores raw transcript data in MongoDB collection 'transcripts'
-8. **Task Storage**: Stores structured task data in MongoDB collection 'sptasks'
+9. **New Task Storage**: Stores only new tasks in MongoDB collection 'sptasks'
-9. **Jira Integration**: Creates Jira issues for coding tasks only
+10. **Jira Integration**: Creates Jira issues for NEW coding tasks only (not updates)
     - Maps participant names to email addresses using configuration
     - Generates concise titles (max 5 words) using GPT
     - Creates issues in the configured Jira project
     - Assigns issues to participants using email mapping
-   - Uses original task descriptions as issue descriptions
-10. **Local Backup**: Saves transcript to local file for reference
+11. **Local Backup**: Saves transcript to local file for reference
-11. **Logging**: Comprehensive logging for monitoring and debugging
+12. **Logging**: Comprehensive logging for monitoring and debugging

 ### MongoDB Data Structure

 #### Tasks Collection ('sptasks')
-Each document in the 'sptasks' collection follows this structure:
+Each document in the 'sptasks' collection follows this structure with **unique ticket IDs**:
 ```json
 {
   "_id": "ObjectId(...)",